ariblake/OntarioTourismHackathon/README.md

 # Hackathon 2020 - Ontario Tourism
 This is the hackaton midterm for semester two at Fanshawe College.
 Each team has to design, brand and code a website and video components for the topic of Ontario tourism.

-Specifically for classes 3014 and 3012, we have to build a responsive one-page app using the Vue.js framework that that promotes Ontario tourism.
+Specifically for classes MMED 3014 and 3012, we have to build a responsive one-page app using the Vue.js framework that that promotes Ontario tourism.
 The website will use Vue components and the Fetch API.
 The site will have a sign-up form for the user to receieve promotional emails.
 The form will store and update user data in a MySQL Database.

 ## Project Members